davidsilva824/evaluation-pipeline-2024/README.md

 Warstadt, A., Mueller, A., Choshen, L., Wilcox, E. G., Zhuang, C., Williams, A., Cotterell, R., & Linzen, T. (2023b).
 Proceedings of the BabyLM Challenge at the 27th Conference on Computational Natural Language Learning.
 ACL Anthology. https://aclanthology.org/volumes/2023.conll-babylm/

-The reproduction of results with prompting methods is availabe in a Colab file: https://colab.research.google.com/drive/1xKxk4nczHxpcmeIyvCikSE74ZAiGwYoF
+The reproduction of results with prompting methods for the plural attraction is availabe in a Colab file: https://colab.research.google.com/drive/1xKxk4nczHxpcmeIyvCikSE74ZAiGwYoF
 Needs an openAI key to be used.